ahmedfgad/GeneticAlgorithmPython/docs/source/benchmarks.md

 # Benchmark Problems

-PyGAD ships a small collection of standard benchmark problems under `pygad.benchmarks`.
-Each problem is a class that can be called with the PyGAD fitness signature `(ga, solution, sol_idx)` and returns a fitness value in PyGAD's maximization format (the original minimization values are negated for you).
+PyGAD bundles common benchmark problems under `pygad.benchmarks`.
+Each problem is a class callable with `(ga, solution, sol_idx)` and returns a fitness in PyGAD's maximisation format.
+Minimisation values are negated.

-Each class also exposes the attributes you usually need to set up the GA:
+Class attributes for setting up the GA:

 - `num_genes`: number of decision variables.
-- `num_objectives`: number of objectives. `1` for single-objective problems.
+- `num_objectives`: number of objectives (`1` for single-objective).
 - `bounds`: `(low, high)` tuple of variable bounds.

-For ZDT problems and ZDT4 / ZDT6, the class also has a `pareto_front(num_points)` method that returns reference points on the true Pareto front.
-Pass these to the IGD or GD indicators as the `reference_front` argument.
+ZDT classes also have a `pareto_front(num_points)` method that returns true-front reference points.
+Pass these to the IGD or GD indicators as `reference_front`.

-One runnable example per benchmark is available under `examples/benchmarks/`.
+A runnable example per benchmark lives under `examples/benchmarks/`.

 ## Single-Objective Problems